AIPS HELP file for AIPS in 31DEC24

 TPOK Do NOT check or launch the TPMON tape daemons on the local

 host.
-The default is to check if they are running and to
+The default is no longer to check or to start the

 PR=# Select printer number (e.g., pr=2).
 If this option is not